intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 as provision for an open nominations period.
 Community members who have concerns about the performance of an RSWG chair should direct their feedback to the relevant appointing body.
-Each appointing body shall have the power to remove its appointed chair at its discretion.
+Each appointing body shall have the power to replace its appointed chair at its discretion at any time, with the replacement serving the remainder of the original chair'soriginal chair's  term.

 It is the responsibility of the chairs to encourage rough consensus within the RSWG and to follow that consensus in their decision making,